fintech-quagga-group/american-express-default-prediction/README.md

 ### Other Files

-Our presentation slides for this project are in the Resources folder: []()
+Our presentation slides for this project are in the [Presentation Slides](./Resources/Presentation_Slides/) folder.

 For each model, you can see any relevant images of evaluation metrics and plots in the [Model Images](./Resources/Model_Images/) folder.